gardener/external-dns-management/README.md

 ## Quick start

-To install the <b>DNS controller manager</b> in your Kubernetes cluster, follow these steps.
+To install the **DNS controller manager** in your Kubernetes cluster, follow these steps.

 1. Prerequisites
     - Check out or download the project to get a copy of the Helm charts.